MFEK/glif/README.md

 Two OpenGL contexts are made: one for Skia and one for Dear ImGui.
 Skia is redrawn only when necessary, while Dear ImGui is redrawn upon every frame.
 At the start of the program, `glifparser.rs` parses the input `.glif` file and creates a Skia path.
 Keyboard events are handled by `glutin`, which triggers the appropriate actions on both the Skia canvas and Dear ImGui's UI.
 If the cursor is over the toolbox, then clicks are not passed down to Skia&mdash;this has the benefit of not causing the canvas to zoom in when merely switching to the zoom tool.

-To make this as easy as possible to build, and cross-platform without hassle, the SVG icons and UI font (Ubuntu) is compiled right into the binary via the Rust `include_str!` / `include_bytes!` macros.
+To make this as easy as possible to build, and cross-platform without hassle, the SVG icons are compiled right into the binary via the Rust `include_str!` macro.

 ## Contributing